 Whether it’s something that only hits at the end of exam season, or an on-going issue, lack of focus affects everyone at some point.
 Just as with exam strategy, it’s important to remember that focus is something which improves with age.
 Even though you can power through paperwork for ten hours straight, your ten-year-old can’t do the same for their exams.

 You can help your child improve their focus by setting goals with them, such as doing half an hour on a difficult subject and then playing a game or reading for a break.
 Also make sure your child build’s time into their study plan for sleep and relaxation.
-These will give them more energy for studying and a better attention span.
+These will give them more energy for studying for exams, more motivation and a better attention span.

 Written by Willow Hewitt – Head of English for i-Learner Education Centre ( https://www.i-learner.edu.hk/).
 She has been teaching in Hong Kong for several years and she also leads i-Learner’s Publishing Department, which creates engaging storybooks for young learners of both English and Mandarin.